sreekanth-narendran/logMon/README.md

 # logMon
-A log monitoring tool that sends notifications once a sevice stopes
+A log monitoring tool that sends notifications once log is not written for a specific period of time.